angelhumano/data_warehousing_analytics/README.md

 ## Project bites :chocolate_bar:

-**Brief**: The NYC Motor Vehicle Collision Transparency project analyzes and visualizes NYC motor vehicle collision data to reveal patterns, contributing factors, and demographic insights, with a focus on enhancing road safety transparency.
+**Brief**: This project analyzes and visualizes NYC motor vehicle collision data to reveal patterns, contributing factors, and demographic insights, with a focus on enhancing road safety transparency.

 **Key insights**: Decreased collisions in 2020 during the pandemic, peak collisions at 5-6 pm, higher male involvement, ages 25-35 prone to accidents, cyclist injuries rose in 2013 (Citi Bike), high-collision zone in zip code 11207.